isotopp/isotopp.github.io/content/posts/2022-10-25-proper-o11y-for-mysql.md

 We get a Span for each SQL statement, maintaining the Caller/Callee Relationship with the code that sent us the query.
 Thus, we see the SQL exectution in the context of the ORM that generated the SQL, in the context of the Application Code that called into the ORM.

-Even ungreppable, generated SQL becomes attributable to the location in the source it is coming from from.
+Even ungreppable, generated SQL becomes attributable to the location in the source it is coming from.
 We get to see the ORM's work in the context of the application that used it and the SQL it generated.
 With timings.
 Attribution was previously hard to do, but this way it is trivial, because the call tree relationship is explicitly maintained.